pataruco/jsd/web/public/slides/12-intro-to-firebase-and-crud.md

 1. Go to your Google Firebase console.
 2. Create a new project.
 3. Create a new web app.
-4. After your app is registered copy the SDK script and configuration and add them to your html file.
+4. After your app is registered copy the SDK script and configuration and add them to your JavaScript file.
-5. Add script tags for each service.
-6. Enable **Anonymous login**.
+5. Enable **Anonymous login**.
-7. Go to the Database section and create a new Realtime Database.
+6. Go to the Database section and create a new Realtime Database.
 Make sure to start in **test mode**.

 ---